shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise4.md

 3. Under Identity, Under System assigned tab, Click on the **On (1)** button under Status tag and click on **Save (2)** button to turn on the identity.
 It will take some time to complete the process and there have some Service principal is getting created behind the process.

-     > Note: If prompted with Enable system assigned managed identity pop-up, click on Yes.
+     > **Note**: If prompted with Enable system assigned managed identity pop-up, click on Yes.

       ![](Images/turinon.png)
       ![](Images/identidone.png)